ember-learn/ember-blog/source/2020-08-14-the-ember-times-issue-160.md

 If this sounds right up your alley you can [upload your video on Dropbox](https://www.dropbox.com/request/4YAbKdJmvD9E0yqjVsz4).

 Alternatively, if webcams aren’t your thing, maybe you have some fun video impressions from the past years that capture the spirit of the conference.
-EmberFest folk strolling through that year's city, at the dinner party, or while in transit; anything that reflects the EmberFest vibe and builds anticipation for our next in-person gathering is great and much appreciated!
+Ember developers strolling through that year's city, at the dinner party, or while in transit.
+Anything that reflects the EmberFest vibe and builds anticipation for our next in-person gathering is great and much appreciated!

 ---